VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 What are some back extension benefits?

-It’s worth noting that as with any exercise, it’s important to use proper form and technique when performing back extensions to maximize their benefits and minimize the risk of injury.
+It’s worth noting that, as with any exercise, it’s important to use proper form and technique when performing back extensions to maximise their benefits and minimise the risk of injury.
 If you have any underlying health conditions or concerns, it’s advisable to consult with a qualified professional before incorporating back extensions into your routine.

 What are some progressions?